NARPNet/NARPNet_NCS/README.md

 are any more check-ins.

 These macros were patterned after those distributed by AmRRON.
 The net flow defined in the NARPNet NCS macros was patterned after both AmRRON and SEEN nets.
-Also, the NARPNet NCS macros are more tailored to having a team of NCS's rather than a single operator.
+Also, the NARPNet NCS macros are more tailored to having a team of NCS operators rather than a single operator.

 *The following is just a description of the files and such.
-It is not intended to be a users manual that describes how install the macros or how to use the macros to run a net.
+It is not intended to be a users manual that describes how to use the macros to run a net.
 That documentation will come in time as the macros stabilize a bit.*

 ### The Macro Files